-I found that the popular subject of "gifts" of the Spirit, as usually taught in the church today, is not only overblown, but it (the phrase "gifts of the spirit" or "spiritual gift") is literally not even there in the original text, even though it is commonly translated that way.
+The popular subject of "gifts" of the Spirit, as usually taught in Christian circles today, is not only overblown, but it (the phrase "gifts of the spirit" or "spiritual gift") is literally not even in the original text, even though it is traditionally translated that way.

 The only actual spiritual "gift" or "gratuity" we get is the Holy Spirit.